Callidon/bloom-filters/README.md

 console.log(filter.rate());
 ```

+Similar constructors:
+- `CountingBloomFilter.create(max_size, error_rate, load_factor)`: create an optimal Counting Bloom Filter for a maximum of max_size elements with the desired error rate.
+- `CountingBloomFilter.from(array, error_rate)`: same as before, but create an optimal Counting Bloom Filter for the size fo the array provided.

 ### Count Min Sketch

 The Count Min Sketch (CM sketch) is a probabilistic data structure that serves as a frequency table of events in a stream of data.